mulot/BeatTime/README.md

 - Define alarm notifications for WatchOS app

 What's New in version 2.1:
-- Dark and tinted modes support for iOS 18
+- App icon dark and tinted modes support for iOS 18

 For more information: https://beattime.mulot.org